-It is inconceivable to think rule changes, ostensibly put in place, to increase the profitability of the National Football League (NFL) has dramatically changed professional football since the mid-70s.
-To be sure, the League will always evolve, but the eco-system put in place in the 2000s have been done with a hatchet instead of a scalpel.
+It is inconceivable to think rule changes, ostensibly put in place to increase the profitability of the National Football League (NFL), has not dramatically changed professional football.
+To be sure, the League will always evolve, but the eco-system put in place in the 2000s have been applied with a hatchet instead of a scalpel.
 Unfortunately, there wasn’t much consideration for preserving athleticism on the field of play.

 Chronology of Rule Changes (In ‘The Asterisk’ book)

 In 1976 greater rules were put in place to protect the quarterbacks

 In 1978 rules were put in place to allow receivers to get off the line of scrimmage, fans and analysts later dubbed the rules ‘The Mel Blount Rule

 In 1985 one of the great innovators in professional football Tex Schramm stated, “I think we’ve done about all we can do to protect the quarterback when he’s in the act of passing, which is a defenseless position for him.” (http://articles.chicagotribune.com/1985-01-13/sports/8501030633_1_defensive-offensive-linemen-larry-rakestraw)